-Healer, scholar and curator, Lourdes is the Executive Director of Trans Women of Color Collective, a grass-roots initiative based in Washington D.C.
+Currently based in Washington D.C., Lourdes is the Executive Director of Trans Women of Color Collective (TWOCC).
 TWOCC is a grass-roots global initiative led by trans and gender non-conforming people of color that works to uplift the lived narratives, experiences and leadership of trans and gender non-conforming people of color, their families and comrades while building towards collective liberation for all oppressed people through healing and restorative justice.
-TWOCC’s embodies cultural art as a tool of healing and resistance to state sanctioned violence.